 WHAT ELSE DOES NAPO DO TO IMPROVE THE WELFARE OF THE LAW ENFORCEMENT COMMUNITY?

-NAPO not only works to influence the course of national affairs where law enforcement interests are concerned, but also works hard to maintain the welfare of our members in the law enforcement community.
+NAPO not only works to influence the course of national affairs where law enforcement interests are concerned, but we also work hard to maintain the welfare of our members in the law enforcement community.

 - In 2002, NAPO established the National Association of Police Organizations Relief Fund, dedicated “to provide for the physical, medical, emotional, and spiritual well-being of law enforcement officers and their families who have suffered hardship as a result of catastrophe, storm, flood, earthquake, fire, evacuation, relocation, disaster, war, or other acts or accidents of nature or man.”

-- Since October 1994, NAPO has held its Annual TOP COPS Awards® to recognize sworn law enforcement officers from across the country who are nominated by their peers for outstanding service.
+- NAPO’s Annual TOP COPS Awards®, which was first held in October 1994, recognizes sworn law enforcement officers from across the country who are nominated by their peers for outstanding service.

 - NAPO established a sister 501(c)(3) research and education organization in 1991, the Police Research and Education Project (PREP).
-PREP has conducted research on law enforcement stress and its effect on the family under the auspices of National Institute of Justice grants.
+PREP has conducted research on law enforcement stress and its effect on the family after being awarded National Institute of Justice grants.

 - NAPO is a founding member of the National Law Enforcement Officers Memorial Fund (NLEOMF), and continues to serve on the Board of Directors of the National Memorial and the new National Law Enforcement Museum in Washington, D.C.

-- NAPO serves as a board or coalition member on more than a dozen committees, coalitions, conferences, and networks working on various causes, from body armor design and usage to crime prevention.
+- NAPO serves as a board or coalition member on more than a dozen committees, coalitions, conferences and networks working on various causes from body armor design and usage to crime prevention to preserving retirement security.

 If you have any questions or comments please contact us at firstname.lastname@example.org or 1-800-322-NAPO.